 The performance of Georges, played by Jean Dujardin, is simply great.
 This character seems to start out as a nice guy, but as his obsession with his jacket is revealed, it is great to see his performance.
-I particularly enjoyed seeing the actor trying to have a conversation with himself in which he represented both himself and the jacket plotting together.
+I particularly enjoyed seeing the actor trying to converse with himself in which he represented himself and the jacket plotting together.
 The character is quite sinister, but somehow, he manages to bring a touch of humour to the screen- something which is never easy for an actor to do.
 The acting here cannot be faulted.

 As for the plot, while it might seem to be slightly slow-paced, I am thankful to see something happening in every scene, and each scene grows into something else plot-wise.
 In most cases, each scene reveals Georges getting deeper and deeper as he continues to lie to the people around him.
 At no point did I feel bored with this film.
 I found myself getting more and more invested as the film progressed, and the film’s ending only made my jaw drop to the floor.
 The musical score is basic but extremely effective, given the film’s tones.
 This is also a French film with subtitles and everything was simple to follow.